UppASD/UppASD-tutorial/content/magnon/magnon.rst

 .. figure:: figures/tutorial3/fig2.png

-Fig 2.
-Energy versus number of iterations.
+*Energy versus number of iterations*

 Spin wave spectrum
 ^^^^^^^^^^^^^^^^^^

 We calculate the spin wave spectrum (in this case, a collinear adiabatic magnon spectra) at the list of Q points (qfile).
-Use qmaker script.

 ::